stetewsky/swirl/Coursera-FAQ.md

 ### 9. Swirl is running very slowly.
 What should I do?

+Having a cluttered workspace can cause swirl to run slowly.
+Before you start swirl, please clear your workspace with `rm(list=ls())`.
+If swirl still runs slowly, you may want to close some other applications that you have open in the background.

 ### 10. Something about firewalls, proxies, work computers, etc...

 ### 11. Warning: cannot remove prior installation of package ‘RCurl’ - Run as administrator